Lower Montmartre – Pigalle: artists, paintings, studios and jazz

 Continue another hundred metres or so up Rue Jean-Baptiste Pigalle and then turn first right into Rue Victor Massé.
 Number 37 is point 13 the seventh and penultimate Degas apartment and workspace in Pigalle.

-The building you see now replaces the one Degas lived in which was demolished in 1912.
-Degas, who had four floors in the demolished building, turned it into a museum of his personal collection.
-His eyesight was declining and he was becoming more reclusive.
+The building Degas lived in was demolished in 1912.
+What you see now is its replacement.
+Degas, who had four floors in the old building, turned it into a museum for his personal collection.
+By this time his eyesight was declining and he was becoming more reclusive.

-Although he never exhibited them, Degas executed many small scale wax sculptures in his endless and relentless quest to represent and capture movement.
-The sculpture informed his paintings and the paintings talked to the sculpture in a restless, unending, inconclusive dialogue in Degas’ mind.
+Degas executed many small-scale wax sculptures in his endless and relentless quest to represent movement.
+The sculptures informed his paintings and the paintings talked to the sculpture in a restless, unending, inconclusive dialogue in Degas’ mind.
+Degas never exhibited the sculptures.

-The Woman at Her Toilette in the Art Institute in Chicago is a late work from sometime between 1900 – 05 and would have been painted here.
+The Woman at Her Toilette is a late work from sometime between 1900 – 05 and would have been painted here.

-Degas was forced out of here in 1912 when the building was demolished; he was old and the move seems to have broken his desire to work.
+Degas was forced out in 1912, he was old and the move seems to have broken his desire to work.

 We continue along Rue Victor Massé for about 100 metres until we see Rue Frochot branching to the left.
 Number 4 of this street, point 14, which is now a hotel was Degas’ address from 1876 – 77.

-It was in the 1870s that Degas became obsessed with translating the three dimensional movement of the opera ballerinas into two dimensional painting.
+In the 1870s Degas became obsessed with translating the three-dimensional movement of the opera ballerinas into two-dimensional painting.

 It was a subject he would return to again and again reworking particular gestures and movements, reinterpreting rhythm and balance and seemingly never being satisfied with the final result.